ColorlibHQ/AdminLTE/bower_components/jquery/README.md

 For information on how to get started and how to use jQuery, please see [jQuery's documentation](http://api.jquery.com/).
 For source files and issues, please visit the [jQuery repo](https://github.com/jquery/jquery).

-If upgrading, please see the [blog post for 3.2.1](https://blog.jquery.com/2017/03/20/jquery-3-2-1-now-available/).
-This includes notable differences from the previous version and a more readable changelog.

 ## Including jQuery

 Below are some of the most common ways to include jQuery.